 The northeast has lots of crazy weather, and yes, it does experience all four seasons.
 Don’t try to dress super fashionably, instead, dress correctly for the weather.
 This often means wearing layers because sometimes it can be super cold in the morning for a while, but it can warm up drastically by the afternoon.

 If you’re visiting in the winter, you’ll want to make sure that you bring a heavy winter coat or plan on buying one.
 NYC can get quite chilly, mostly because it’s right on the water, bringing an extra breeze.
 Be prepared!
 This is one of the most underrated tips for traveling to New York City.

 16. Try to book accommodation in the area you most want to explore

 New York City is massive.
 This one links back to one of the earlier tips on this list.
 After you do your research and find where most of the attractions are that you want to visit, try to book a hotel in that area.

 You’ll save yourself tons of time and money!
 You can then use it as your home base for exploring the rest of the city if there are other areas that you’d like to explore as well.
 Try to book as far in advance as possible because if this is a popular area, then the accommodation can get booked up quickly.

 Generally speaking, Manhattan is one of the best boroughs to stay in NYC, especially if you’re a first timer.
-If you’re interested in knowing more about neighborhoods in NYC, be sure to check out my guide about the best areas to stay in New York City that includes 10 amazing neighborhoods with lots of useful tips, hotel recommendations and information about each areas.
+If you’re interested in knowing more about neighborhoods in NYC, be sure to check out my guide about the best areas to stay in New York City that includes 10 amazing neighborhoods with lots of useful tips, hotel recommendations, and information about each area.